A Digital Nomad Guide to Sharm El Sheikh

 Saint Catherine Monastery

-About a 4-hour drive into the desert lies the Saint Catherine Monastery, one of the eldest monasteries in the world which is still being used.
+About a 4-hour drive into the desert lies the Saint Catherine Monastery, one of the oldest monasteries in the world which is still being used.
 On-site, there’s a small museum and a beautiful garden.
 Trips to the monastery are often combined with a climb of Moses Mountain.
 To watch the sunrise there is unforgettable.
 Be prepared to wake up very early to visit these places.
 As the monastery only opens a few hours in the morning, you have to leave early enough to be able to visit.
 Apart from sightseeing and visiting historical and cultural landmarks, Sharm also has a lot of activities to offer.
 Both the Red Sea and the Sinai Desert are close, so most activities have to do with one of those.

 Snorkeling and diving are possible almost everywhere and there are house reefs at most of the hotels.
 However, there are two places a bit further on the sea, which are well-known by divers and also great spots to snorkel.
 The first one is Ras Mohammed, the national park.
 The park is accessible by land, but also by sea.
 The second one is Tiran, a big reef on the surface of the sea recognizable by a half-sunken boat next to it.
 Diving schools organize trips to both locations, and there are also boat excursions for those who wish to alternate sunbathing and snorkeling.

 Those who can’t swim or suffer from seasickness but would still like to admire the colorful underwater world from up close can go on the Seascope.
 You can find them close to the harbor and buy a ticket there, or book through an agency.
 The yellow boats partially lie underwater and while taking a seat on one of the chairs you can look straight through the windows and see the corals and fish.
-The boat doesn’t leave the bay so it doesn’t rock with the movements of the waves such as other boats do.
+The boat doesn’t leave the bay so it doesn’t rock with the movements of the waves as other boats do.

 The most obvious desert activities are quad biking or buggy rides.
 These trips usually take a half-day and can be arranged at sunrise and sunset as well.
 Quad biking is possible at many destinations, but to do it between these bronze mountains while the sun disappears behind them, and finishing the last part in the dark is a unique experience.
 These trips are often combined with camel rides.
 It’s often possible to do one in the city as well, but the scenery at a parking area can not be compared to the one in the desert.